DevYeom/OneWay/README.md

 #### When using XCTest

-The `expect` function is used in the same way within the `XCTest` environment.
+The `expect` function is used in the same way in an `XCTest` environment.

 ```swift
 func test_incrementTwice() async {